 We opened our Bremerton House in 2016.
-Ken Riley and Jeff Secrest direct the Bremerton House and their wives Kim and Becky serve with them support the families of residents.
-Hear their remarkable stories
+Jeff Secrest is the house director and Ken Riley is the teaching leader.
+Their wives, Becky and Kim, serve with them to support the wives and families of Mission House residents.

 JEFF and Becky SECREST